-To better characterize the 9 candidate genes selected by our method, we investigate their expression in other tissues using the Expression Atlas database (PMC4702781) of GETx studies (PMID: 32913098).
+To better characterize the 9 candidate genes selected by our method, we investigate their expression in other tissues using the Expression Atlas database (PMC4702781) of GTEx studies (PMID: 32913098).
 As we can see in Fig 3 A, the gene TMSB10 has high expression in most different types of tissues, demonstrating its high ubiquitousness.
 Other genes are also present in several types of tissues with high expression.
 But the genes RBM39, PCBP2, and COX4I1 are grouped in the cluster with lower expression levels throughout tissues.
 Besides those genes are expressed in different tissues showing their importance in different regions, their expressions levels vary in each tissue.
 This behavior reasserts the importance of defining housekeeping genes for different tissues and conditions and underlies the utility of our method exemplified here by peripheral blood from kidney transplant recipients.